One Hard Lesson From the Breach of Breaches

 While we’re over here freezing our credit with all three agencies and locking down our personal information, there’s one thing you need to start thinking about as an IT administrator when it comes to data breaches if you’re not already.

 It has nothing to do with hardware, software, firewalls, forensics, or online security.

 Data breaches – It has to do with your people.

 People are your first and last line of defense in protecting your company’s systems and information.
 These are the users of your organization’s equipment, the folks who have access to your company and stored data, and the same people who could leave your company information at risk.

 If you don’t want this to happen to your organization, you need to add a layer of military-grade protection between employee and computer.

 This is why we made GateKeeper.
 When you add security between users and your systems (and not in the form of passwords), here’s what happens, or rather, doesn’t:

-- When the Key moves out of range, the GateKeeper software automatically locks the computer
+- Move out of range with the token, then the GateKeeper software automatically locks the computer.

 When the thought of becoming the next Equifax keeps you awake at 3:15 am, taking a step to minimize your company’s risk is kind of a no-brainer.
 So, let’s chat about your organization’s security needs.
 Get in touch to defend against data breaches with advanced authentication solutions.